cibr-qcri/toshi/api/README.md

-The backend API server for Dizzy.
+The backend API server for Toshi.

 ## Dependencies